epfml/getting-started-lauzhack/README.md

 > * When your code is ready and you want to run some experiments or you need to debug on GPU, you can create one or more new pods with GPU.
 Simply specify the command in the python launch script.
 > * Using a training job makes sure that you kill the pod when your code/experiment is finished in order to save money.

-Most importantly:
->[!CAUTION]
-> Using the cluster creates costs.
-Please do not forget to stop your jobs when not used!

 ## Using VSCODE
 To easily attach a VSCODE window to a pod we recommend the following steps: